spress/spress.yosymfony.com/src/content/docs/permalinks.md

 prettify: true
 ---
 Permalinks of items can be customized with a template through the `config.yml` file of your site or as an attribute for each page.
-Permlinks lets you specify where compiled items should be written.
+Permlinks let's specify where compiled items should be written.

 ```